carl-ivey/NearChatPrototype/DOCUMENTATION.md

 - *Notes*: ``reason`` can be NULL/nonexistent.

 # Updating the geolocation of an account
-*Description*: Updates the longitude and latitude of the account, which are kept private.
+*Description*: Updates the longitude and latitude of the account, which are kept private from other users.

 **Required GET/POST parameters**
 - ``mode`` should be set to ``update_geo``